-The approach to this type of evidence has been reviewed recently both in the Court of Appeal in England and in S v J 1998 (2) SA 984 (SCA) where it was observed that appropriate for the Judge to warn the jury to exercise caution before acting upon the unsupported evidence of a witness.
+"The evidence in a particular case may call for a cautionary approach, but that is a far cry from the application of a general cautionary rule.
+The guidelines formulated by the Court of Appeal in R v Makanjuola, R v Easton [1995] 3 All ER 730 (CA) at 732f et seq can be endorsed and applied mutatis mutandis to South African law, in particular the third guideline reading: 'In some cases, it may be appropriate for the Judge to warn the jury to exercise caution before acting upon the unsupported evidence of a witness.
 This will not be so simply because the witness is a complainant of a sexual offence nor will it necessarily be so because a witness is alleged to be an accomplice.
 There will need to be an evidential basis for suggesting that the evidence of the witness may be unreliable.
 An evidential basis does not include mere suggestions by cross-examining counsel."